 BSc (Hons) Software Engineering with Web Programming

-You will study a range of module that will include:
+You will study a range of modules across the three years that will include:

 Systems Analysis and Design Techniques

-This module aims to introduce the student to a systems approach to problem solving and use of structured methods for systems development.
-It will introduce the software life cycle of a system: the stages, activities in each stage, outputs from each stage.
-Additionally it will look at data modelling techniques: definition of entities and their relationships, approaches to data modelling, including logical and relational techniques.
+This module introduces the student to a systems approach to problem solving and use of appropriate structured and formal methods for systems development.
+It will introduce the software lifecycle of a system, approaches to data modelling, as well as modern industry methodologies and techniques.